istio/community/ROLES.md

 * Recognized as having expertise in the group’s subject matter

-* Approver for some part of the codebase for at least 3 months
+* Maintainer for some part of the codebase for at least 3 months

-* Member for at least 1 year (relevant as Istio ages a bit more)
+* Member for at least 1 year

 * Primary reviewer for 20 substantial PRs